-The Harko nectarine is a Canadian variety that scores high on taste and the nectarine ‘Harko’ tree grows well in cold regions.
+The Harko nectarine is a Canadian variety that scores high on taste.
+The nectarine ‘Harko’ tree grows well in cold regions.
 Like other nectarines, the fruit is a close relative of the peach, genetically identical except that it lacks the gene for peach fuzz.
 If you want to grow this nectarine tree, it’s important to have some facts at your fingertips.
 Read on for information about growing Harko nectarines and tips about Harko nectarine care.

 About Harko Nectarine Fruit